 In May 2002, the FASB issued SFAS No. 145, "Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections."
-Adoption of the standard is generally required in 2003.
+Adoption of the standard generally is required in 2003.
 Under the standard, transactions initially classified by the Company as extraordinary items, such as gains and losses from the Company's early extinguishment of its convertible debentures, will no longer be treated as such, but instead will be reported as other nonoperating income or expense.
-The Company reclassified the gain from repurchases of its debentures in 2002 to "other income" in the accompanying statement of operations to conform to this standard.
+The Company reclassified the gain from repurchases of its debentures in the 2002 periods to "other income" in the accompanying consolidated statements of income and operations to conform to this standard.